OpenCTI-Platform/docs/docs/usage/indicators-lifecycle.md

 ## How the decay behave on indicator updates

 The decay rule is a mathematical computation based on:

 - valid from
 - indicator score
 - being revoked or not

-An update can occurs either on an actual update, or if an indicator is already existing in the platform in that case it's called an upsert.
+There is two ways to update an indicator: either through an update, or ingesting an indicator that already exists in the platform upsert, [more information on deduplication page](../deduplication).

 ### Upating score